-It is necessary to describe and take photos of the corpse (as well as the place of incident on the whole) in the same form that it was found at the moment of examination (Art.
+It is necessary to describe and take photos of the corpse (as well as of the whole crime scene) in the same form that it was found at the moment of examination (Art.
 180 of the Criminal Procedure Code).
 It is not allowed to reconstruct anything in the place of examination, including the location and position of the corpse, even if it is established that something had been changed before the arrival of the investigator and the doctor.

-The dynamic stage of the examination of the corpse in place of discovery (is followed by repositioning of the corpse) includes continuous examination and description of the position of the corpse and everything that is on the body, such as clothing and shoes, the postmortem changes and damages, distinctive features of body parts.
+The dynamic stage of the examination of the corpse in the place of discovery (is followed by repositioning of the corpse) includes continuous examination and description of the position of the corpse and everything that is on the body, such as clothing and shoes, the postmortem changes and damages, distinctive features of body parts.